Tips for parents of children with diabetes

 Here's some helpful hints:

-- Talk to friends and family members about referrals for great babysitters.
+- Talk to friends, family members, and other parents of children with diabetes in your area about referrals for great babysitters.
 People who are great with children are often also great at learning the extra things needed to care for a child with diabetes.

 - Go to your local ADA or JDRF chapter to see if they have a babysitter list.
 Also, attend the local meetings.
 You may find a family or two who are interested in swapping babysitting duties, or you may find a family or two who would like to partner with you in training a babysitter that you can both share.